Armorix13/wifi-selfcare-backend/IVR_API_DOCUMENTATION.md

 All IVR endpoints are prefixed with `/ivr`

 ## Authentication
-All endpoints require authentication.
+Most endpoints require authentication.
 Use the `authenticate` middleware.
+**Note:** Public endpoints (for IVR system integration) do not require authentication.

 ---